Type-Safe Filtering, Sorting & Pagination

 The Config Object

-Each module defines a DrizzleQueryParamsConfig that declares which columns can be filtered, sorted, and searched:
+Each module defines a query config that declares which fields can be filtered, sorted, and searched:

 // src/modules/tasks/constants.ts